nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## 2. How to use this Developer Guide

-Thank you for your interest in MyInsuRec!
+Thank you for your interest in _MyInsuRec_!

-This guide smooths the learning curve and helps you understand the internals of MyInsuRec.
+This guide smooths the learning curve and helps you understand the internals of _MyInsuRec_.

-If you are seeking to understand the internals of MyInsuRec, check out:
+If you are seeking to understand the internals of _MyInsuRec_, check out:
 * [3.
 Design](#3-design)
 * [4.
 Implementation](#4-implementation)
 * [5.
 Documentation, logging, testing, configuration, dev-ops](#5-documentation-logging-testing-configuration-dev-ops)